 In iMovie at the top right there is a little box style icon.
-Select this and a sub menu will appear.
-Select the left drop down.
+Select this and a sub-menu will appear.
+Select the left dropdown.
 Then select Split screen.

 Note – it comes out side by side.
 I prefer this but changed it too top to bottom as that way I could also see the steering wheel.
-Of course it is your preference.
+Of course, it is your preference.

 Step 9 – Export

 To export a video from iMovie you select File -> Share -> File … Give the movie a name and then you are done.
-Clearly you can also share direct to youTube etc this way too.
+Clearly you can also share directly to youTube etc this way too.